-You will get a feel for when the blade needs some attention, but there are tell-tale signs.
-The wood may discolor when you are using the saw.
-You may see chipping or smaller bits of sawdust.
-Other ways to tell if your blade is dull is when you start to smell burning when in use and the blade takes longer to cut.
+You will usually be able to tell when a saw is becoming blunt if it becomes more difficult to cut with, but there are some other telltale signs.
+The wood may discolor when you use the saw.
+You may notice chipping or small pieces of sawdust.
+Other hints that your blade is dull include a smell of burning and the blade taking longer to cut.

 Are Saw Blades Worth Sharpening?

-Saw blades keep their sharpness well, but like all cutting tools, they dull eventually.
-How long the blade lasts depends on what you are cutting.
-Hardwood, and other robust materials, will dull your blade faster than softwood and plastic.
+High-quality saw blades maintain their sharpness well, but they will dull eventually.
+How long the blade lasts will depend on both the material of the blade and the stock you are cutting.
+Hardwood and other robust materials will dull your blade faster than softwood and plastic.

-The other consideration is how often you use the saw.
-If it sees daily use, expect to have to sharpen the blade every week to keep it in optimal condition.
-If you are an occasional DIY’er, you should get years of use before needing to sharpen the blade.
+Another major influence is how often you use your saw.
+If you use it daily, you will probably need to sharpen it weekly to keep it in optimal condition.
+On the other hand, if you are an occasional DIYer, you should enjoy years of use before you need to sharpen the blade.

-A quality carbide-tipped blade should give you 15 to 20 sharpenings before it needs replacing.
+A high-quality carbide-tipped blade can usually be sharpened between 15 to 20 times before it needs to be replaced.

 Even the most reliable saws dull over time.
-Each time the teeth make contact with the stock, they dull a little.
-Over time, this narrows the set of the teeth, causing them to bind more.
+Each time the teeth make contact with the material they are cutting, they dull slightly.
+In time, this narrows the teeth, causing them to bind more.
 You will notice this with a hand saw when you make a downward stroke and the blade sticks.

-Also, it is worth learning what each saw excels at.
-There are general hand saws, which get used for most cutting tasks, and then there are specialist saws that cater to different jobs.
+You should also familiarize yourself with what each saw excels at.
+There are general hand saws, which are suitable for various cutting tasks, and there are specialist saws that are designed for particular jobs.
 Using the wrong saw will also dull the blades faster.

-Deciding to replace the saw is a personal choice, but a good rule of thumb is when the cost of the maintenance exceeds 50 percent of the saw’s price, think about a replacement.
+Determining whether or not to replace a saw is a personal choice but a good rule of thumb is to consider it when the maintenance cost exceeds 50% of the saw’s price.

 Best Ways to Sharpen Saw Blades